 Natural sources of food can be things such as nectar-bearing flowers, seeds, fruits, berries, and insects.
 Planting a variety of herbaceous plants, shrubs, and trees provides a variety of species and a variety of structure.
 This ensures a wide variety of insects and other food sources.

 For pulling wildlife in close for observation, you may want to provide supplemental feeding, especially in the winter months.
 Different types of feeders at different levels and locations, stocked with different types of foods (sugar water and insect larvae in the summer, for example) attract the widest variety of species.
 Check out our Feeding Wildlife page for more information on attracting wildlife with feeders.

 All animals need shelter for cover, roosting, and raising you.
 Some species need more specialized cover than others.
 Plant trees and bushes for nesting birds, and add evergreen trees for protection against winter storms and winds.
 Standing dead and downed logs are important for over 50 species of Iowa wildlife.
 If they are not available on your property, you can provide constructed housing for many species.
-Check the designs available in this PDF file called Shelves, houses, and feeders for birds and mammals or visit our woodworking for wildlife page for simple designs for Iowa's wildlife and wild places.
+Our woodworking for wildlife page has simple designs for a few of Iowa's wildlife and wild places.